-Patients can work alongside our qualified arts and crafts therapists on a wide range of projects, including painting, pottery, knitting, sewing, card making, as well as recording their memories and life stories for their families and friends.
+Patients can work alongside our qualified arts and crafts therapists on a wide range of projects, including painting, knitting, sewing, card making, as well as recording their memories and life stories for their families and friends.

 Use of arts and crafts in palliative care is a powerful and effective way of addressing the practical, psychological, social and spiritual issues facing our patients.

 Patients/carers can be referred to the Complementary Therapy service by health care professional within the specialist palliative care team and specialist nurses.

 A referral form is completed following consultation with your GP.
 Once this is established a joint decision will be made between you and the therapist to decide which therapy would be most beneficial.